Coevolutionary Dynamics of Actions and Opinions in Social Networks: Emergent Real-world Phenomena

 In the following example, we show that with reasonable choices of parameters, our model can qualitatively reproduce the empirical data reported in the study described above.

-\begin{example} In order to apply our model to the work of Prentice and Miller \cite{prentice1993pluralistic}, we let $\vect y=[\vect y_f^\t, \vect y_m^\t]^\t$, where $\vect y_f,\vect y_m\in[-1,1]^{25}$ are the vectors of attitudes (opinions) of female and male subjects, respectively.
-In addition, we define $\vect x=[\vect x_f^\t,\vect x_m^\t]^\t$, where $\vect x_f, \vect x_m\in\{-1,1\}^{25}$ represent the vectors of behavior (actions) of female and male students, respectively.
+\begin{example} In order to apply our model to the work of Prentice and Miller~\cite{prentice1993pluralistic}, we let $\vect y=[\vect y_f^\top, \vect y_m^\top]^\top$, where $\vect y_f,\vect y_m\in[-1,1]^{25}$ are the vectors of attitudes (opinions) of female and male subjects, respectively.
+In addition, we define $\vect x=[\vect x_f^\top,\vect x_m^\top]^\top$, where $\vect x_f, \vect x_m\in\{-1,1\}^{25}$ represent the vectors of behavior (actions) of female and male students, respectively.
 The mean value of $\vect x$, denoted by $ \bar{x}$, is a reasonable choice to represent the ``social norm", as it measures the average behavior of the society.

-The initial states are reproduced randomly using a normal distribution with the mean and standard deviation values reported in \cite[Study~3]{prentice1993pluralistic}.
-Then, the initial state values are re-scaled to fit the strategy space of our model.
-Note that, in our setting, $x_i=-1$ and $x_i=+1$ represent the rejection and embracing of heavy alcohol consumption by agent $i$, respectively.
+The initial states are reproduced randomly using a normal distribution with the mean and standard deviation values reported in~\cite[Study~3]{prentice1993pluralistic}.
+Then, the initial state values are rescaled to fit the state space of our model: $x_i=-1$ and $x_i=+1$ represent the rejection and embracing of heavy alcohol consumption by agent $i$, respectively.
 Consistent with our model definition, $y_i$ is individual $i$'s preference towards the choices of rejecting or supporting alcohol consumption.
 In addition, we set $\vect u=\vect y(0)$.

-Prentice and Miller discuss that, ``men are simply more inclined to react to feeling deviant from the norm with conformity" \cite{prentice1993pluralistic}.
-In our model, this can be reasonably interpreted as $\lambda_m>\lambda_f$, since according to \eqref{eq:f_function} and \eqref{eq:delta}, a larger $\lambda$ means the coordination game mechanism has a great impact on the payoff.
-In context, the individual strongly favors adopting the action currently in the majority (the social norm).
-Moreover, noting \eqref{eq:yUpdate}, when updating their opinions, the male agents put more weight on their own action, which is influenced by the social norm.
-On the other hand, \cite{prentice1993pluralistic} also states that, ``men might be expected to feel greater pressures to learn to be comfortable with alcohol".
+Prentice and Miller discuss that ``men are simply more inclined to react to feeling deviant from the norm with conformity"~\cite{prentice1993pluralistic}.
+In our model, this can be reasonably interpreted as $\lambda_m>\lambda_f$, since a larger $\lambda$ means that observed actions have a great impact on the payoff.
+In context, male individuals strongly favor adopting the action currently in the majority (the social norm), and in their opinion update they place more weight on their own action, which is influenced by the social norm.
+On the other hand,~\cite{prentice1993pluralistic} also states that ``men might be expected to feel greater pressures to learn to be comfortable with alcohol".
 In our setting, this can be approached by adjusting $\gamma_m<\gamma_f$.
 As $\vect u=\vect y(0)$, $\gamma_m<\gamma_f$ implies that male subjects tend to be less attached to their initial opinion.